 Magnetic Resonance Imaging (MRI) - Spine

-Magnetic resonance imaging (MRI) of the spine uses radio waves, a magnetic field and a computer to produce detailed pictures of the spine and surrounding tissues that are clearer and more detailed than other imaging methods.
-The exam does not use ionizing radiation and may require an injection of a contrast material called gadolinium, which is less likely to cause an allergic reaction than iodinated contrast material.
+Magnetic resonance imaging (MRI) of the spine uses radio waves, a magnetic field and a computer.
+It creates clear, detailed pictures of the spine and surrounding tissues.
+MRI does not use radiation and may require an injection of gadolinium contrast material.
+Gadolinium is less likely to cause an allergic reaction than iodine contrast material.

 - What is MRI of the Spine?